 - Testors Acrylic Paint (in a wide variety of colors)

-- Wreath form (mine is straw covered but yours does not have to be)
+- Wreath form (mine is straw-covered like this one but yours does not have to be)

 - Disposable plastic cups

 - Craft knife